 In our opinion, every sunrise, waterfall elopement should be followed by an intense power nap.
 As other folks began to trickle in, we were wrapping up our time at the falls.
 The parking lot, which was basically empty when we got there, had begun to fill up.
 It was time to head out so T+C could sneak a nap in before heading to their ceremony venue.

-We shared so many laughs and cheers with these two and there’s nothing quite like getting to hang out with a couple of hours before they’re officially married and celebrate with them in a gorgeous place.
 Waterfalls are some of our favorite locations to shoot and Oregon is full of treasures like Latourell Falls.
 We highly recommend choosing one of the 90+ in the Columbia River gorge for your waterfall elopement.
-Thinking of getting married in the Columbia River Gorge?
+Thinking of a Columbia River Gorge elopement?
 Check out this Columbia River Gorge Wedding featuring a waterfall elopement-inspired session.

 Want to explore more Oregon elopement locations?
 Check out this Cape Kiwanda Elopement.